colinaut/action-form/component-flow.md

 1. Sets the progress bar based on percentage of active step to total steps
 2. Adds buttons with parts and classes "valid" and "active" and aria-current="step" attribute for active.
+3. Adds title if there is a data-title on the corresponding step element

 ## `<af-test-count>`